okayama1/ETC5513_assignment3/README.md

 # Assignment Submission

+**Each team member must submit:**

-- In Moodle: paste the http of your GitHub repo (**submissions that do not contain this information to reproduce the report will be considered non-reproducible**).
+- In Moodle: paste the http of the team GitHub repo (**submissions that do not contain this information to reproduce the report will be considered non-reproducible**).
 Ensure that all your paths are relative to the project folder.
 - Upload the *Rmd file* of the project.
 - Upload the *pdf file* of the project.
 - **Incomplete submissions (missing any files or information requested in these instructions) will be graded with a 0**